 This downtown festival features live music and local food, beer, wine and fine art.

 Go on guided tours of Ashland's famous murals, meet the artists and go on a mural scavenger hunt.
 There's also food, music, crafts and a car show.

-There will be more than 80 artists performing at more than 30 venues across the city, including the Chicago Cultural Center.
-Admission is free.
-On the last day, World Dumpling Fest will be at Navy Pier.
+Normally, there will be more than 80 artists performing at more than 30 venues across the city, including the Chicago Cultural Center.

 This festival at Lake Nokomis celebrates the monarch migration from Minnesota to Mexico and includes a costume parade, music, dance, art activities and monarch games.

 This town near Peoria, home of the Libby's pumpkin-packing plant, calls itself the Pumpkin Capital of the World.
 The festival features pumpkin-boat races, pumpkin decorating, pie-eating contests, a craft fair, a pumpkin-pancake breakfast and a 10:30 a.m.
 Saturday parade.

 This year, the parade is drive-through and some events are canceled.

 The harbor-side North House Folk School celebrates with storytelling, traditional workshops, a fish boil and concerts by songwriter/musicians.

 It's online this year.